 What Will This Cost Me?

 Ministry Team Members will actually earn an income through seasonal employment with private park hospitality companies (concessionaires).
 Room and board is provided at minimal cost and differs by national park location and employer.
-You will find quickly that living in a national park is very inexpensive, and most team members usually walk away with $2500-3000 in their pockets by the end of the summer and even more in the winter!
+You will find quickly that living in a national park is very inexpensive, and most team members walk away with $2500-3000 in their pockets by the end of the summer and even more in the winter!
 Additionally, seminarians enrolled in a seminary or theological graduate program will be eligible for a $2,000 scholarship stipend ($3,000 for returning seminarian leaders).

-First, there is a $25 Application Fee that helps cover the cost of processing your application.
-Upon accepting a placement offer, there is a $275 Program Fee.
-This fee covers your training, a leadership assessment, coaching, ministry materials, mid-season support, and a post-season retreat designed to help debrief and process your ministry time in a park.
+There is a $25 Application Fee that helps cover the cost of processing your application.
+Upon accepting a placement offer, there is a $275 Program Fee that covers your training, a leadership assessment, coaching, ministry materials, mid-season support, and a post-season debrief designed to help transition from and process your ministry time in a park.
 Returning alum have a reduced Program Fee of $275.
 Some team members choose to raise support to help cover these costs.
-We can help with a fundraising manual upon accepting a placement if interested.
+We can provide you with a fundraising manual upon accepting a placement if interested.